Step-by-Step Unmasking for Parameter-Efficient Fine-tuning of Large Language Models

-We evaluate all the methods using the eight tasks from the GLUE benchmark as below.
+For NLU, we evaluate all methods using the following eight tasks from the GLUE benchmark:

-\begin{enumerate} \item RTE (Recognizing Textual Entailment) ~\cite{giampiccolo-etal-2007-third} - Each example consists of two sentences, and the task is to predict whether the second sentence entails the first sentence.
+\begin{itemize} \item RTE (Recognizing Textual Entailment) ~\cite{giampiccolo-etal-2007-third}: Each example consists of two sentences, and the task is to predict whether the second sentence entails the first.

-\item MRPC (Microsoft Research Paraphrase Corpus) ~\cite{dolan-brockett-2005-automatically} - Predict whether the given two sentences are semantically equivalent.
+\item MRPC (Microsoft Research Paraphrase Corpus) ~\cite{dolan-brockett-2005-automatically}: The goal is to determine semantic equivalency between the two input sentences.

-\item CoLA (Corpus of Linguistic Acceptability) ~\cite{warstadt2019neural} - The task is to predict whether the given sentence is linguistically acceptable.
+\item CoLA (Corpus of Linguistic Acceptability) ~\cite{warstadt2019neural}: The task is to predict whether the given sentence is linguistically acceptable.

-\item STS-B (Semantic Textual Similarity Benchmark) ~\cite{cer-etal-2017-semeval} - The task is to predict how similar the given two sentences are on a scale of 1 to 5.
+\item STS-B (Semantic Textual Similarity Benchmark) ~\cite{cer-etal-2017-semeval}: The task is to predict similarity of the given two sentences on a scale of 1 to 5.

-\item SST-2 (Stanford Sentiment Treebank) ~\cite{socher-etal-2013-recursive} - The task is to predict whether the sentiment of a given movie review is positive or negative.
+\item SST-2 (Stanford Sentiment Treebank) ~\cite{socher-etal-2013-recursive}: The task is to predict whether the sentiment of a given movie review is positive or negative.

-\item QNLI (Question-answering NLI) ~\cite{rajpurkar-etal-2016-squad}- Each example consists of a question and a context.
+\item QNLI (Question-answering NLI) ~\cite{rajpurkar-etal-2016-squad}: Each example consists of a question and a context.
 The task is to predict whether the given context contains the answer to the question.

-\item QQP (Quora Question Pairs) ~\cite{wang2018glue} - The task is to determine whether a given question pair is semantically equivalent.
+\item QQP (Quora Question Pairs) ~\cite{wang2018glue}: The task is to determine whether the questions in the given pair are semantically equivalent.

-\item MNLI (Multi-Genre Natural Language Inference) ~\cite{williams-etal-2018-broad} - Given a premise sentence and a hypothesis sentence, the task is to predict whether the premise entails the hypothesis or contradicts the hypothesis or neither.
-This data-set has two validation sets - matched (in-domain) and mismatched (cross-domain) data. \end{enumerate}
+\item MNLI (Multi-Genre Natural Language Inference) ~\cite{williams-etal-2018-broad}: The task is to determine the relationship between a given premise and hypothesis by predicting whether the premise entails the hypothesis, contradicts it, or neither.
+This dataset has two validation sets: matched (in-domain) and mismatched (cross-domain) data. \end{itemize}